leolani/cltl-leolani-app/README.md

 #### Text To Speech (TTS)

 Subscribes to text signals where the robot is the speaker, and converts the text to an audio signal.

+#### Chat UI

+Subscribes to text signals and publishes text signals from user input.

 ### Events